-Duam and valeted to (solect and).
-Proposal related to (select one): ☐ Topic Area 1 ☐ Topic Area 2 ☐ Topic Area 3 etc. Short, descriptive title for the proposal [e.g. "Cyberbullying in 2012"] Brief outline of the proposed scenario (Up to 500 Words) An assessment of the significance of the technology and its application, as outlined in the proposed scenario Target audience(s) for the assessment report [e.g. "legislators"] Brief description of the benefits likely to emerge from this assessment report brief description of the benefits likely to emerge from this assessment report
+An assessment of the significance of the technology and its application, as outlined in the proposed scenario

-Suggestions of individuals who mi ght be willing to support and contribute to this assessment
+Toward and in mode) for the accessment remort [o. a. "legislaters"] Target audience(s) for the assessment report [e.g. "legislators"] Brief description of the benefits likely to emerge from this assessment report Suggestions of individuals who might be willing to support and contribute to this assessment

-Juggestions of maividuals who mi gire be willing to support and contribute to this assessment

-esponsible for submitting this proposal
+Contact details of the individual responsible for submitting this proposal

-Title (Dr., Mr., Ms., Miss, Mrs) First Name
+Title (Dr., Mr., Ms., Miss, Mrs)

+First Name

 Last Name

 Job title

 Organisation (include also a

 brief description)

-, , , , ,

 Address

 Phone

 Email

-To be eligible for consideration, pr oposals should be submitted by:
+To be eligible for consideration, proposals should be submitted by:

-• Member States (including any public organization representing the Member State's interest)
+- Member States (including any public organization representing the Member State's interest)

-• European Commission and oth er EU Institutions
+- European Commission and other EU Institutions

 - ENISA Management Board

 - ENISA Permanent Stakeholders Group

 - ENISA National Liaison Officers (see list)

 - Any other public stakeholder (e.g. consumer organisations, associations etc.)

 - Industry.